Monday, October 19, 2015

 Most consumers expect some obfuscation from people trying to sell something.
 But that doesn’t mean consumers always attribute obfuscation to dishonesty.
 The salesperson could be struggling to give a useful answer to a difficult question or address an area in which the salesperson has limited expertise.
 The group of Boston/Temple/Missouri researchers found that when a sales prospect was expecting dishonesty, a muddled answer reduced purchase intentions much more than would an honest “I don’t know.”
 However, for those instances where the prospect trusted the intentions of the salesperson, a muddled answer produced no difference in purchase intentions from an "I don't know."

 So is there ever a place for obfuscation in retail selling?
 Should a salesperson ever babble for a while rather than just admit a lack of knowledge?
-Yes, says other research.
+Yes.

 • A fuzzy answer could begin a collaborative dialogue between the shopper and the retailer which culminates in a useful answer to the question.
 The shopper might know the answer, but needs to talk it out with the salesperson in order to realize that.